marcusoftnet/marcusoftnet.github.io/_posts/2015-10-15-the-visualization-pirate-rules-of-rs-bungsu.md

 BOM!
 I've never seen a more collective jaw-drop in my life.
 Everyone got that.

-Therefore we from then strive to make the visualizations of our metric in a way that is easy to understand for everyone.
+therefore we from then strive to make the visualizations of our metric in a way that is easy to understand for everyone.
 Our target is that everyone in the hospital should be able to tell us what the data is about and how we are doing.

 ## Focus on learning and trends